Fontainebleau, Florida

-Fontainebleau (incorrectly spelled "Fountainebleau" in the 2000 census) is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
+Fontainebleau or Fountainebleau is a census-designated place (CDP) in Miami-Dade County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 The population was 59,870 during the 2020 census.

 Geography

-Fontainebleau is located 10 mi west of downtown Miami at (25.770144, -80.345917).
+Fontainebleau is located 10 mi west of downtown Miami.
 It is bordered to the west by the city of Sweetwater, to the north by the city of Doral, and to the south by unincorporated Westchester.

 According to the U.S. Census Bureau, the CDP has a total area of 4.15 sqmi, of which 3.96 sqmi are land and 0.10 sqmi, or 4.56%, are water.

 History

 The neighborhood takes its name from the famed Miami Beach resort.
 In 1970, Ben Novack, the Fontainebleau's original owner, grew jealous of Doris and Alfred Kaskel's plans in Doral and wanted to create his own planned golf course, resort, and community.
 It was to be known as Fontainebleau Park.
 Novack, however, soon fell into financial problems (and the Fontainebleau Park would play a part in the hotel's foreclosure in 1977).
 The company Trafalgar Developers would go on to develop the community under the "Fontainebleau" name, but no link to the famed hotel would ever be mentioned in promotional materials when the community opened in the 1970s.

 The community of Fontainebleau Park itself was a collection of sub-divided villages around two 18-hole golf courses.
 (East and West course now closed and built upon).
 The original sales office for Trafalgar Development was located at what is now the Fontainebleau Office Park located at the main Fontainebleau Park entrance and West Flagler Street.
 Fontainebleau Park West's sales office (west of N.W.
 97th Avenue) was at what is now "Soleil Condominiums".
 While the eastern half of the community was heavily designed for condominiums and apartments, the western portion of the community included "Village Homes", single-family homes, "Garden Homes", and townhomes.